MNaplesDevelopment/deep-learning-software-defects/README.md

 ### Step 4

 Run src/bug_generator.py - this file will look through the corpus of source code and look for specific logic patterns and alter them in a structured way, to goal is to take clean code and transform it into buggy code.
-This will give us an arbitrarily large amount of buggy and clean code
+This will give us an arbitrarily large amount of buggy and clean code.
+This creates 2 pickle files, and stores them in src/py2vec/ - These files will contain